manuelangladatort/website/content/project/cultural-evolution/index.md

 I use **iterated learning experiments** to simulate cultural evolution in the lab using complex production modalities such, as tapping and singing.
 I am interested in how transmission biases shape the emergence of cultural artifacts and how differences in the distribution of cultural traits may depend on selection processes and underlying network structures.

-I also use **big data** to measure real world patterns of cultural consumption and globalization.
+I also use **big data** to measure real world patterns of large-scale **cultural consumption** and **globalization**.
 For example, to study the impact of globalization on the evolution of cultures around the world.